sunsmoke/bithammer/README.md

 __The best workaround to BitHammer is to get a 'private internet VPN'__ and run your BitTorrent traffic through that.
 Google it.
 This will:

   1. Prevent BitHammer from banning you,
-  2. Keep your usage to levels the router can handle,
+  2. Keep your usage to levels home internet routers can handle,
   3. Prevent the WiFi owner from getting file-sharing letters from lawyers.

 ## Are there better alternatives to BitHammer?